Delayed Onset Muscle Soreness

 Preventing Delayed Onset Muscle Soreness

-Massage helps prepare the muscles before intense activity, which includes taking part in events.
-This is done by stimulating the muscles and increasing blood flow.
-Post exercise, massage is very helpful in preventing DOMS (Delayed Onset Muscle Soreness).
+Massage prepares the muscles before intense activity, which includes taking part in events.
+Massage stimulates the muscles and increasing blood flow.
+Post exercise, massage is very helpful in preventing Delayed Onset Muscle Soreness.
 This is soreness in the muscles secondary to exercise.

-DOMS describes a phenomenon of muscle pain and soreness,.
+DOMS is a phenomenon of muscle pain and soreness.
 This is felt 12-48 hours following exercise.
 In particular, this follows an increase in the duration or intensity of exercise.
 It usually subsides over the next few days.
 As a result, symptoms range from tenderness in the muscle to severe pain.

 Microtraumas in your muscle fibres causes DOMS.
 These microtraumas are repaired as part of the muscle growth process.
-As as aid to this, Sports osteopathy can help with Delayed Onset Muscle Soreness can be helped by Osteopathy for Sports.
+Delayed Onset Muscle Soreness can be helped by Osteopathy for Sports.

 For years I’ve helped runners prepare for events.
-For instance, I offer a reduction in fees for my services for charity runners.
-This is in return for helping to raise funds for charities, I offer a discount in fees for pre and post-run treatment.
+For instance, charity events.
+In return for helping to raise funds for charities, I offer a discount in fees for pre and post-run treatment.

 Tell me more about it here.